 Whatever certainty we may have thought we possessed has since blown away like an empty plastic bag in the wind.
-This past year has been unprecedented and challenging, with disruption felt to our core.
+These past few years have been unprecedented and challenging, with disruption felt to our core.
 The pandemic has taught us many lessons, and one shouts louder than most: we affect one another—profoundly.
 In times like these, emotional fitness, resiliency, empathy, and inner peace are priceless treasures.

 Inner Peace Doesn't Depend on Outer Circumstances

 Unfortunately, financial struggles, isolation, depression, and anxiety are moving through the world like the tremors of an earthquake, crowding out inner peace for many.
 Difficulties in life beg the question: Is inner peace dependent on external events?
 How do we achieve inner peace when our workplaces and social lives have been turned inside out?
 And how do we nurture relationships when we can barely keep our own emotions intact?

 “In times of great change, it is not the strongest or cleverest that survive, but the ones most adaptable to change.” ~Charles Darwin

 And where does adaptability come from?
 Resiliency is rooted in inner peace.
 Luckily, neither resiliency nor inner peace depends on outer circumstances.